eXpOSNitc/nexfs-interface/README.md

 Compiling and Running :
 ---------------------
-Run the following commands to compile and run the interface
+Run the following commands to compile and run the XFS interface:
-	1. make
+1. `make`
-	2. ./xfs-interface
+2. `./xfs-interface`

 Commands :
 --------
-Type help in the interface to display the list of commands.
+Type `help` in the interface to display the list of commands.